 One of the ways of doing this is by breaking the task down into smaller chunks.
 We should focus on achieving small wins when we have a big task at hand.
 In the end, the idea of completing something gets easier and more manageable.

 Going from not exercising at all to 5 times a week is a huge jump (and not very realistic!).
 It would probably put you off from exercising at all.
-Starting with 1-2 time a week for a couple of weeks seems more reasonable and achievable.
+Starting with 1-2 times a week for a couple of weeks seems more reasonable and achievable.

 Once you get into the routine of exercising weekly, you can then start exercising 3 times a week.
 Giving yourself small milestones to hit every day will motivate you to keep going.

-You could tackle this by choosing to set at least 20 – 30 mins aside a day.
+You could tackle this by choosing to set at least 20 – 30 mins of reading aside a day.
 It doesn’t matter if you don’t finish as many pages as you would like to.
 As long as you start, that’s the most important thing.

 4) Prevention